dhirajpatra/usermanagement/README.md

 ### How to install and run

 1. clone this repository
-2. Install and configure Symfony 4
+2. cd to your clone directory
-3. Run composer install
+3. Run: composer install
 4. Run symfony server by: ./bin/console server:run
 5. Check as per the direction from above command output
 6. You can use sql to create your database from documents folder.
 Also can use migration script to create database.

 ### How to run tests

-1. You need to install phpunit and bridge
+1. You need to install phpunit
 2. Update userid and/or groupid with appropriate values from your DB
 3. To tests all 3 files run following commands: